jtkovacs/jtkovacs.github.io/REFS/interfaces.md

 ##### Input Affordances

-Per Norman (), an object has attributes; a person has capabilities; when a person's capabilities combine with an object's attributes, this is an affordance and we can say that the object affords action X.
+Per Norman (2013), an object has attributes; a person has capabilities; when a person's capabilities combine with an object's attributes, this is an affordance and we can say that the object affords action X. For example, a rock is hard; many people can move their arms and grip with their hands; therefore, a rock affords hitting something and causing damage.
+More coloquially, in web design an interface element that evokes and invites interaction from users.

 - Based on the total number of fields and their relative incidence, choose to mark fields as required or optional
+- Field lengths should be right-sized for their content (an affordance), but fairly consistent across a form (not wildly varying lengths)

 - Formats

 ##### Actions